Must Follow Dining Etiquette for a Good First Impression

 Credit: Pixabay

-Generally, for a business meal, the dining placement will be the same.
-However, there are a few practices you'll need to note.
-For example, if you are meeting the group for the first time, introduce yourself to each person.
-Let the host be seated, and take your seat after that.
+If you are meeting the group for the first time introduce yourself to each member of the group as appropriate.
+Let the host be seated.
+And, take your seat after that.
 Allow the host to choose the meal items.
-If offered to select the items, consider the priorities of others and ask for any preference or food allergies.
+If offered to select the items consider the priorities of others and ask for any preference or food allergies.
 Try to keep your food orders similar to the type of food ordered by the host.
-Once there is a consensus, don’t go for drinks unless offered.
+Once there is a consensus don’t go for drinks unless offered.

 dining etiquette, dinner etiquette, eating etiquette, proper dining etiquette, table etiquette, table manners